mvanalphen/graphql-workshop/apollo-server-customer/README.md

 # Apollo Server

-A simple Apollo Server instance for Jumbo's GraphQL workshops.
+A simple Apollo Server instance for customers for Jumbo's GraphQL workshops.

 ## Installation